-Of course, the list of used materials does not end there since this beautiful model also features movement parts made of forged carbon, the bezel, the crown and the pushpieces crafted in ceramics, a part of caseback made of PVD blacked titanium, and central bridge from eloxed aluminum.
+Of course, the list of used materials does not end there since this beautiful model also features movement parts made of forged carbon, the bezel, the crown and the push-pieces crafted in ceramics, a part of the caseback made of PVD blacked titanium, and a central bridge from eloxed aluminum.

-What is really interesting about this watch is its original 30-minute linear chronograph minute counter, which is coming courtesy of the Calibre 2895 hand-wound movement.
+What is even more interesting about this watch is its original 30-minute linear chronograph minute counter, which is coming courtesy of the Calibre 2895 hand-wound movement.

-Beating at a rather slow (if not archaic) frequency of 21,600 vibrations per hour (probably, to make it easier to achieve its almost 10 whole days of guaranteed power reserve), the mechanism still looks quite futuristic and is also very complex packing lots of neatly designed indicators into rather confined space of less than 34 millimeters in diameter (it is still quite thick though measuring more than 12 millimeters from top to bottom).
+Beating at a rather slow (if not archaic) frequency of 21,600 vibrations per hour (probably, to make it easier to achieve its almost 10 whole days of guaranteed power reserve), the mechanism still looks futuristic and is also tremendously complex packing lots of neatly designed indicators into rather confined space of fewer than 34 millimeters in diameter (it is still thick measuring more than 12 millimeters from top to bottom).

 As you can see, the counter consists of a double vertical scale (tens of minutes from 1 to 2; minute units from 0 to 9).